gdtraveller/wx-date-time/README.md

 timedatectl command

 The application initially uses the timedatectl command to retrieve the timezone.
-If the command fails for any reason whatsoever, the application emds.
+If the command fails for any reason whatsoever, the application ends.
 A message is issued that date and time cannot be adjusted and to contact the system administrator.

 The application verifies if an internet connection exists by trying to contact https://gist.github.com.